Krishnamohan-Yerrabilli/Rancher-Deep-Dive/README.md

   <li>A summary</li>
 </ul>

-<h2 id="deploying-a-hosted-cluster-with-rancher">Deploying a hosted cluster with Rancher</h2>
+<h2 id="deploying-a-hosted-cluster-with-rancher">7.
+Deploying a hosted cluster with Rancher</h2>

 <ul>
   <li>How Rancher can manage a hosted cluster</li>